 EMA's new permanent headquarters is a tailor-made building in the Zuidas business district of Amsterdam.
 The Dutch authorities handed over the building to EMA on 15 November 2019.

-EMA staff move into the EMA building in Amsterdam Zuidas in the week of 13 January 2020.
-EMA moves equipment and sets up its IT systems from November 2019 to January 2020.
+EMA staff moved into the EMA building in Amsterdam Zuidas in the week of 13 January 2020.

 The EMA building in Amsterdam Zuidas was commissioned by the Dutch government and built by the Central Government Real Estate Agency (CGREA) with a consortium of construction companies.

 The Dutch government previously offered temporary premises to EMA, the Spark building in the Sloterdijk area of Amsterdam, from 1 January 2019.
 This allowed EMA to move to Amsterdam before the end of March 2019 and ensure EMA's business continuity.
 The Spark building closed on 13 December 2019, allowing EMA to move into the building in Amsterdam Zuidas.

 For information on contacting EMA or attending EMA meetings, see How to find us.

 EMA and the Dutch Government have signed a Seat Agreement, which ensures that EMA can function properly and independently in the Netherlands.

 It is similar to agreements that apply to other EU agencies established in the country.